alexrobertsonuk/ga4-for-content-designers/docs/README.md

 # GA4 for content designers
-*A practical guide to exploring user behaviour and informing content decisions*

 ## About this guide
 This guide explains how content designers can use GA4 (Google Analytics 4) to explore user behaviour and inform content decisions.